Online Certificate Course: Simulation of Automated Vehicles

 Christopher Wiegand is Strategic Product Manager at dSPACE GmbH, where he is responsible for the business fields Modelling & Simulation and Scenario Generation & Library.
 He studied electrical engineering and received his Dipl.-Ing. degree from the University of Paderborn in 2007.
 He joined the Fraunhofer Institute and Sensor Technology Group of the University of Paderborn as a research engineer and received a doctor’s degree in electrical engineering in 2012.

-Training units: A1 - Overview Ecosystem | C3 - ADAS Simulation
+Training units: A1 - Overview Ecosystem

 Dr. Martin Obstbaum (TWT GmbH)